rrrickyz/healthTracking/README.md

 # healthTracking
 a health-tracking application

+(I dropped the course last period because of some emergencies, but for this period I will continue the development of this application.)

 This is a health-tracking website.
 It mainly consists of four pages: login/register, feed, diets, exercises

 login/register: there will first be some initial users data in the dataset.
 A visitor must first login to the website with username and password. if name or password is incorrect, the visitor cannot successfully log in. the visitor can choose to register a new user with name, password, gender, and current physical situation.